Lindeneg/cl-fill-link/README.md

 ## Why

-The `Link` component offered by nextjs natively supports the behavior this program accomplishes, as seen [here](https://nextjs.org/docs/api-reference/next/link#with-url-object).
+Nextjs natively supports the behavior this program accomplishes, as seen [here](https://nextjs.org/docs/api-reference/next/link#with-url-object).
 However, that is only useful within that `Link` component.
 Sometimes it's useful for a filled dynamic link to be constructed outside the `Link` component.
 This small and simple program is for exactly such a case.

 ---